A Guide To Using Social Media In Boarding Schools

 SEO for Private Schools - Part 2: Content

-Content on your website and various social media platforms contains your school's message.
+Your school's message is contained in content on your website and various social media platforms.
 What is your message?
-If you don't have a message, then how can your readers determine whether your school is a good fit for them and their requirements?
-I can hear you saying "Parents have to visit our school in order to truly understand what it is we do."
+If you don't have a message, how can your readers determine whether your school is a good fit for them and their requirements?
+I can hear you saying, "Parents have to visit our school in order to truly understand what it is we do."
 That's true, but in this age of instant answers, parents make snap decisions based on their perceptions and first impressions.

-So, right there on your first page or Splash Page as it is called, you need to make sure your message appears.
-Let me give you an example: One of the things a reader will see first is the Title Bar at the top left of his browser.
-That's one place where what you do behind the curtain with meta tags is actually visible to your reader.
+So, right there on your first page or Splash Page, as it is called, you need to make sure your message appears.
+Let me give you an example: A reader will first see the Title Bar at the top left of his browser.
+That's one place where what you do behind the curtain with meta tags is visible to your reader.
 Take a look at Andover's website to see how this works.
-As soon as the page comes up the title in the top left corner identifies Andover as an independent boarding school.
-If that's not the kind of school you are looking for, you will know at a glance.
+As soon as the page comes up, the title in the top left corner identifies Andover as an independent boarding school.
+If that's not the kind of school you are looking for, you will know immediately.

-The next thing which puts your message front and center is a well-written menu, strategically placed so readers can't miss it.
+The next thing that puts your message front and center is a well-written menu strategically placed so readers can't miss it.
 The first item on that menu ideally should be an About entry.
-That in turn ties in with your message.
-Literally, with three things your reader's eye is drawn to that all-important understanding of what your school is all about.
-The old saying "a picture is worth a thousand words" applies here as well.
+That, in turn, ties in with your message.
+Literally, with three things, your reader's eye is drawn to that all-important understanding of what your school is all about.
+The old saying "a picture is worth a thousand words" applies here.
 So make sure your pictures on the splash page also tie in with that all-important message of what your school is.

 SEO for Private Schools - Part 3: Using Social Media

-The social media platforms work the same as any professional, well-crafted publicity materials, but with one important difference.
-When your Facebook post or Tweet attracts a lot of attention, it could go viral.
-In any case, folks will share your posts with their friends and family.
-And it all happens instantly.
+Social media platforms work the same as any professional, well-crafted publicity materials, but with one crucial difference.
+When your Facebook post or Tweet attracts much attention, it could go viral.
+In any case, folks will share your posts with friends and family, and it all happens instantly.

 Develop an editorial calendar so that your postings are organized and have some consistency and purpose.
-Your school year has its own unique rhythm to it.
+Your school year has its unique rhythm to it.
 Anchor your postings around those milestone events and happenings.
 For example, if Grandparents' Day is the 3rd Wednesday in October, you would start a few weeks before with some posts about previous years' Grandparents' Days.
-Then build the excitement as the day gets closer.
+Then, build the excitement as the day gets closer.
 That's why you need professionals handling social media.
-It takes time, planning and flawless execution.
-Leaving social media to a staff member who already has dozens of other responsibilities on her plate is probably not a good idea.
+It takes time, planning, and flawless execution.
+Leaving social media to a staff member with dozens of other responsibilities on her plate is probably not a good idea.

-Finally, implementing a social media marketing program effectively takes time, skills, creativity, imagination, and large amounts of patience.
-This is a task which you need to assign to a professional member of your team.
-There are many moving parts to the job of social media director.
+Finally, implementing a social media marketing program effectively takes time, skills, creativity, imagination, and patience.
+You need to assign this task to a professional member of your team.
+The job of social media director has many moving parts.
 Do your due diligence carefully and hire the right person for the job.
-The future of your school will be in those capable hands.
+The future of your school will be in capable hands.

 Questions?
 Contact us on Facebook. @boardingschoolreview